topalbu/CarND-Vehicle-Detection/writeup_template.md

 **Vehicle Detection Project**

-The goals / steps of this project are the following:
+The aim of this proejct is to track cars on a video stream by using image processing and machine learning techniques.
+To achieve the project spesification I

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
 * Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.